Paralegal Schools in Washington DC

 - There are 2 colleges and universities that offer a paralegal/legal assistant degree program in Washington DC.

 - 1 school offers a certificate program for paralegals/legal assistants.

-- No schools offer an associate’s degree program for paralegals/legal assistants.
+- 0 schools offer an associate’s degree program for paralegals/legal assistants.

-- No schools offer a bachelor’s degree program for paralegals/legal assistants.
+- 0 schools offer a bachelor’s degree program for paralegals/legal assistants.

 - 1 school offers an advanced degree program for paralegals/legal assistants.

-- There is 1 ABA approved paralegal degree program in Washington DC.
+- There is 1 not-for-profit ABA-approved paralegal degree program in Washington DC.